wearekuva/oui/README.md

 Oui also bundles a set of additional nifty controls such a [xy pads](http://marklundin.github.io/core-controllers/documentation/#XYPad), [graphs](http://marklundin.github.io/core-controllers/documentation/#Graph), [color pickers](http://marklundin.github.io/core-controllers/documentation/#ColorPicker) and more the cover many more use cases.
-You simply tag the property with the controller you want to use and DUI will render that instead.
+You simply tag the property with the controller you want to use and Oui will render that instead.

 Here's some examples of the other controls.
 Check the [core controllers documentation](http://marklundin.github.io/core-controllers/documentation) for the full list.